 Moriva enjoyed a successful career in business and teaching but eventually made a significant decision to change career direction and pursue her dream of becoming a professional songwriter.
 After quite an incredible journey she signed a publishing deal with one of the most successful record labels in the music industry, Big Machine Records, Super 98 Music and The Song Factory where she wrote music with top songwriters, artists and producers.
 Her songs have been recorded by major and independent artists and placed in television and film around the globe.
 Moriva's song was the first original song co-written with and performed by an artist in the history of NBC's THE VOICE.
 The song, Change My Mind was performed by runner-up, Meghan Linsey during the finale of the show.
 The song catapulted to #5 on the pop charts and also reached #5 on iTunes all-genre chart.

-As a first-time author of an inspirational memoir chronicling her journey her book Dream Big...Why Not - One Woman's Journey To Success, was a #1 New Release on Amazon for the first two months after being released.
+As a first-time author of an inspirational memoir chronicling her journey, her book Dream Big...Why Not ?!
+One Woman's Journey To Success, was a #1 New Release on Amazon for the first two months after being released.
 She is a much requested speaker, workshop presenter and success coach for anyone with a dream or goal to achieve.
 In another collaboration with screenplay writers from NYC she produced a sitcom pilot, Double Life Wife, which is loosely based on her life.
 She is also the Head of Creative for Bold Music Group.

-Moriva is married and has a daughter who is a college student pursuing a degree in Music Business who shares her love of writing songs.
+Moriva is married and has a daughter who is a college student pursuing a degree in Music Business and who shares her love of writing songs.
 She splits her time between Nashville and Northern Wisconsin where her family enjoys the four seasons, a Chesapeake Bay Retriever, a rescued Tomcat and small town life.